-If you’ve ever been tempted to stake a claim in the large and dynamic UK coffee market with your own shop – you’ve probably wondered how much it would actually cost you to get off the ground.
+If you’ve ever been tempted to stake a claim in the large and dynamic UK coffee market with your own cafe – you’ve probably wondered how much it would actually cost you to get off the ground.

 We recently published a guide on how to set up your own coffee business that dealt with many aspects of the topic but didn’t go too deeply into the costs and factors that affect them.

-So in this article we take a look at how all of the different aspects of coffee shop setup could affect the cost of a business just starting out and discuss how to make the best choices for your budget.
+So in this article we take a look at how all of the different aspects of setup could affect the cost of a business just starting out and discuss how to make the best choices for your budget.

 Let’s dive in!